Leyton Orient F.C.: Non-League and promotion back to League One (2017–)

+On April 25, 2025, a US consortium, which is fronted by New York-based businessman David Gandler, has completed a 100 per cent takeover from Eagle Investments 2017 Limited, the club's previous owner, with Gandler owning 78.55% as the majority shareholder.

+Following the completion of David Gandler’s acquisition of a majority stake in April 2025, Leyton Orient F.C. announced a six-point strategic development plan under the new ownership of GSG LOFC Limited.
+The plan includes the construction of a new stadium in Waltham Forest, investment in upgraded training facilities, expanded support for the club's women's team, the growth of its youth academy, enhanced engagement via the Leyton Orient Trust, and a commitment to sustainable progress toward promotion to the EFL Championship.
+Chairman Nigel Travis confirmed he would remain in his role during a transitional period, with key executives including CEO Mark Devlin continuing in their posts.

 Kit and badge

 Orient's crest is made up of two wyverns facing each other over a football.
 The wyvern symbol was introduced in 1976 and is believed to incorporate Orient's links with the City of London – the wyvern is the symbol of the Thames, in mythology is the defender of the Thames – and with the sea, through the old Orient Shipping Company.
 The wyvern on the badge provided the inspiration for the club mascot Theo who got his name from a shortening of the club nickname, the O's.
 Theo first appeared in the 2000–01 season.

 Previous club crests have included a version of the Borough of Leyton's coat of arms and a single red dragon.
+The club's home colours are all red.